-Goff took over the offense full-time and with the help of RB Todd Gurley, who led the NFL in yards from scrimmage and rushing TDs, McVay’s offense was the highest-scoring team in the league.
+Goff took over the offense full-time and with the help of RB Todd Gurley, who led the NFL in yards from scrimmage and rushing TDs, McVay’s offense was the highest-scoring unit in the league.
 The Rams captured the NFC West title with an 11-5 record, but fell to the Atlanta Falcons 26-13 in the Wild Card Round of the playoffs.

 The 2018 season marked a year of modest improvement, as the Rams went 13-3, won another NFC West title, and went all the way to the Super Bowl, where they fell to the ageless Tom Brady and an inspired New England defense.

 With almost all of their key pieces back and veterans Clay Matthews and Eric Weddle added to the defense, the Rams are poised to be the class of the NFC West yet again and compete with the likes of New Orleans, Philadelphia, and whomever makes it out of the gruelling NFC North for a spot in Super Bowl 54.